Rjrtgarcia/ConsultEaseFin/memory-bank/productContext.md

 ### Administrator Experience
 - Intuitive interface for faculty data management
-- Secure access to administrative functions
+- Secure access to administrative functions (enhanced with admin account lockout)
 - Efficient workflows for common tasks
-- Clear technical documentation for system configuration
+- Clear technical documentation for system configuration (configuration is now more centralized and documented).
-- Straightforward backup and recovery procedures
+- Straightforward backup and recovery procedures (underlying system stability improved, UI for these are placeholders).

 ## Success Criteria
 - Reduction in student wait times for consultations
 - Increased faculty satisfaction with consultation management
-- High system reliability (uptime >99%)
+- High system reliability (uptime >99%), supported by a more robust and maintainable codebase.
 - Positive user feedback from both students and faculty
-- Seamless integration with existing academic workflows
+- Seamless integration with existing academic workflows, facilitated by stable system performance.